-The Group's financial liabilities include trade and other payables, interest-bearing borrowings and lease liabilities.
+The Group's financial liabilities include trade and other payables and interest-bearing borrowings.
 All financial liabilities, except for financial liabilities at FVPL, are recognised initially at their fair value and subsequently measured at amortised cost, using the effective interest method, unless the effect of discounting would be insignificant, in which case they are stated at cost.